 There is absolutely nothing creepy about Creeping Jenny (Lysimachia nummularia).
-This gorgeous creeping plant with its delicate golden yellow foliage is very popular in ornamental gardens.
-The plant will add plenty of contrast to your garden and is very useful as ground covers to keep the soil cool and moist.
+This gorgeous ground cover plant with its delicate golden yellow foliage is very popular in ornamental gardens.
+The plant will add plenty of contrast to your garden and is very useful as a ground cover plant to make sure the soil is cool and moist.

 When this foliage flowers it will produce plenty of bright yellow flowers that can add lots of visual interest to your garden.

-Creeping Jenny looks its absolute best if it is paired with other plants such as begonias and coral bells that can make the vivid yellow foliage stand out or that can complement this creeping plant in some way.
+Creeping Jenny looks its absolute best if it is paired with other plants such as begonias that can make the vivid yellow foliage stand out or that can complement this ground cover plant in some way.

 In this guide, we are going to discuss some of the best companion plants to grow along with golden creeping jenny if you want to create a vivid and striking garden.